NatasaMiric/pp3-tic-tac-toe/README.md

   * os -  to eliminate previous code on the terminal window making it clutter-free and improving UX

+  * time - for delaying the next part of the game on the screen.

   ### Programs

 GitHub- was used to store the project.